-We perform four experiments (two experiments for each of the two types of stochastic processes) on the real networks and on the corresponding simplicial Chung-Lu graphs for varying $q \in \{0, 0.5, 1\}$ .
+We perform four experiments (two experiments for each of the two types of stochastic processes) on the real networks and on the corresponding simplicial Chung-Lu hypergraphs for varying $q \in \{0, q^, 1\}$, where q^ is dataset dependent.
+For each dataset, we run a bisection method to obtain q^ , the value that best fits the number of simplicial pairs in the real dataset.
+Note that for two of the datasets (hospital-lyon and ubuntu), we get $q^ = 0$, so the corresponding graphs have one less curve.

-Giant component growth with adversarial edge selection: We order E(G) in ascending order of betweenness (breaking ties randomly) and track the size of the largest component as edges are added to G according to this adversarial ordering.
-Note that the betweenness of an edge e in a hypergraph is equivalent to the betweenness of its corresponding vertex $v_e$ in the line graph (see [10], or any textbook on network science such as [16], for a definition of betweenness for graphs).
-For the real graphs, we run the experiment only once (the results will be the same every time), and for the Chung-Lu models we sample and track growth 10 times.
-We sample significantly less here than in the other three experiments due to the time complexity of calculating betweenness.
+Giant component growth with adversarial hyperedge selection: We order E(G) in ascending order of betweenness (breaking ties randomly) and track the size of the largest component as hyperedges are added to G according to this adversarial ordering.
+Note that the betweenness of a hyperedge e in a hypergraph is equivalent to the betweenness of its corresponding vertex v_e in the line-hypergraph (see [12], or any textbook on network science such as [21], for a definition of betweenness for hypergraphs).
+For the real hypergraphs, we run the experiment only once (the results will be the same every time), and for the Chung-Lu models we sample and track growth 30 times (10 times for the three largest hypergraphs).
+We sample less here than in the other three experiments due to the time complexity of calculating betweenness.